wizardy0ga/RunPE-BOF/readme.md

 - The Parent Console associated with a spoofed process can still be attributed back to the creating process.
 (View spoofed process in SystemInformer).
 - The DOS header artitfact remains in memory.
 - Hardcoded call to "C:\\Windows\\System32" as CWD in CreateProcess calls should be dynamic.
+- Various calls within this source code are dynamically resolved by beacon rather than using beacons built in calls for the same functionality.
+This is due to this BOF being developed with the Havoc Framework which doesn't support some of the functionality that the original BOF api supports.
+See [ObjectApi.c](https://github.com/HavocFramework/Havoc/blob/main/payloads/Demon/src/core/ObjectApi.c) in Havoc.
+I don't have access to cobalt strike :').